Clubs and Activities

 • New HYTEs Outreach

 New HYTEs (New Haven Youth Tennis and Education) is an organization in New Haven dedicated to providing underprivileged youth with educational enrichment and tennis instruction.
-New HYTEs Outreach at Hopkins will work to develop lessons for their meetings.
+New HYTEs offers a year-round program, TEaM (tennis, education, and mentoring), that serves approximately 40 students from the New Haven public schools.

 • Red Cross Club